 Another weird tradition which brings good luck consists in climbing on top of a chair and literally jump down... into the New Year.

-In Belgium and Romania livestock is taken very seriously on New Year's Eve: farmers in Belgium wish happy New Year to cows and bulls, while in Romania, they try to communicate with them: if they feel that in some way the animals understand and answer the New Year is going to be very lucky.
+In Belgium and Romania livestock is taken very seriously on New Year's Eve: farmers in Belgium wish happy New Year to cows and bulls, while in Romania, they try to communicate with them: if they feel that in some way the animals understand humans the New Year is going to be very lucky.

 In Romania, if you do not own cows or bulls, you can still have good luck throwing coins into a river.
-If you are worried about evil spirits, you can instead dress up as a dancing bear: it looks like bears can protect people against evil.
+If you are worried about evil spirits, you can dress up as a dancing bear: it looks like bears can protect people against evil.

 Do not try at home what Finnish do to the predict the oncoming year: they melt a special metal at a very high temperature and drop it into a bucket of water.
-Then they try to read the future “reading” the shape of the metal as soon as it gets cool.
+Then they try to foretell the future “reading” the shape of the metal as soon as it gets cool.